Team time trial: Team time trials in stage racing

 In a stage race, teams usually consist of several members.
 Each member of the team is credited with the time of the N-th team member to cross the finish line; this is usually after the median member of a nine-person team (e.g. the fourth out of eight members of a team in the Tour de France as of 2018).
 However, if a rider is dropped from the team's main group on the course, finishing separately in (N+1)-th position or later, then the dropped rider will get his actual time, not that of the fifth rider.
 This means there are often difficult decisions to make regarding hanging back for a team leader, and chaos can often ensue if ground rules have not been made by the team's manager.

 The '(N+1)-th rider' convention also prevents a team leader who is far stronger than his teammates from riding by himself and setting a pace that would give his weaker teammates an unfair boost in the general classification.
 Traditionally, each team received the exact time it recorded in that stage.
+If a stage race starts with a team time trial, the leader's jersey is given to the rider who finishes first of the winning team.

-For two years, starting with the 2004 Tour de France, the only team that received its actual time in the Tour de France was the winning team; the trailing teams at worst received set time penalties based on their placings in that stage – for example, riders in a team that finished six minutes behind the winner might lose only three minutes in the general classification.
+At the 2004 Tour de France and 2005 Tour de France, the only team that received its actual time was the winning team; the trailing teams at worst received set time penalties based on their placings in that stage – for example, riders in a team that finished six minutes behind the winner might lose only three minutes in the general classification.
 According to this rule any team that finished within 30 seconds of the winning team would earn its actual time.
 This happened in 2005, as Team CSC finished two seconds behind Lance Armstrong's Discovery Channel team in that year's team time trial.
-With the team time trial returning for the 2009 Tour de France, this rule change was not retained.
-The team time trial in 2009 is almost 30 kilometres shorter than the one in the 2005 edition.
+When the team time trial returned at the 2009 Tour de France, this rule change was not retained.

-If a stage race starts with a team time trial, the leader's jersey is given to the rider who finishes first of the winning team.
+Since 2006, the Tour de France does not include a team time trial every year – with only the 2009, 2011, 2013, 2015, 2018 and 2019 editions of the race featuring a team time trial.

+The 2026 Tour de France will start with a team time trial in Barcelona, the first for 7 years.
+It will use new rules first tested at the 2023 Paris–Nice, where each rider is given an individual finish time, rather than all riders who finish together getting the same time.
+This format allows tactics by general classifications contenders – whether to ride as a team, or ride solo to achieve a better time.